b0bh00d/multipart-backup/README.md

 Maybe it will be of use to someone else!

 ### Issues and future work

-- Specifying partition UUID doesn't work in Linux

-- Doesn't yet have a way to restore to a partition by UUID, but probably will eventually.

-- Not sure if it's Python 3 compatible, but I may go out of my way to ensure that in the future.

 - There's no progress indicator other than how many parts have been copied